Yohnzz/Yohnzz/Readme.md

 | [Triono_SIM](https://github.com/Yohnzz/Triono_SIM)   | Simulation tool for complex systems.            | C++, Qt        |
 | [Puskesmas](https://github.com/Yohnzz/Puskesmas)     | Health center management platform.              | PHP, Laravel   |
 | [To-Do-List](https://github.com/Yohnzz/To-Do-List)   | Minimalist and efficient task manager.          | ReactJS        |

-## ✨ Fun Facts
-- Coffee fuels my code ☕
-- Always up for a challenge 💪
-- Love collaborating and learning from others!

----

-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House

-Thanks for stopping by!
-Feel free to check out my repositories, star your favorites, and connect with me.